Serious07/MincraftRestarter/README.md

 - serverLocalPort - loсal port of server 25565 by default
 - screenTag - string replace for commands
 - screenName - screen name in linux OS to use for server
-- serverStopServerCmd - server stop command to send to running screen
+- serverStopServerCmd - server stop command to send on running screen
 - serverKillServerCmd - kill server command to OS
 - serverRunCmd - server run command